top of page

 Screenshot of Ancestry card catalog with title Ancestry's Card Catalog

 Have you struggled to find records on Ancestry to document your ancestors?
-Perhaps you're overlooking the one resource that can help you make amazing discoveries.
-If you haven't found or begun using the Card Catalog page, you miss out on a professional genealogy level tool.
+You may overlook the one resource that can help you make amazing discoveries.
+If you haven't found or begun using the Card Catalog page, you miss out on a professional genealogy-level tool.

 What is the Card Catalog on Ancestry?

-While I vaguely remember using a filing cabinet of 3x5 cards to locate books in my elementary school library, many can't remember what an actual library card catalog log is.
+While I vaguely remember using a filing cabinet of 3x5 cards to locate books in my elementary school library, many can't remember a library card catalog log.
 Instead, we visualize the digital database for our local libraries where we can search for books, movies, and audio records by Title, Subject, Author, and Series.

-On Ancestry, the Card Catalog is a searchable list of the available books, documents, and datasets available for subscribers.
-Many of the collections have collection-specific search forms or access points to browse the images digitally.
+On Ancestry, the Card Catalog is a searchable list of the available books, documents, and datasets for subscribers.
+Many collections have collection-specific search forms or access points to browse the images digitally.

 With over 27 billion records from over 80 countries, Ancestry.com has many data for the genealogy industry.
 But at the micro-researcher level, meaning Y-O-U, how can you access what you need to climb your family tree?
 The Ancestry Card Catalog has organized all of the available collections to make it easier to uncover hidden genealogy records not found through hints and search forms.